The flag of Switzerland, with its unusual square shape and bold red and white cross is recognised across the world for its iconic design.

 The first Swiss national flag was the same as modern-day Lithuania

-The first version of an official national flag was actually green, red and yellow, used by the puppet state established by Napoleon in 1798.
+The first version of an official national flag was actually green, red and yellow, used by the Helvetic Republic - the puppet state established by Napoleon in 1798.
 It resembles the inverted flag of today’s national flag of Lithuania and was designed as a tri-colour similar to the new French flag.
 The flag was only used for five years before being replaced with the old symbol.

 Nobody can quite figure out why Switzerland’s flag is red

 Theories range from the colour's representation of the blood of Christ to the cantonal emblem of the de-facto Swiss capital, Bern.
 Either way, the Swiss have long used the colour red as a sort of national theme.

 The flag’s shade of red is popular with others, too

 “Switzerland red”, which is Pantone 485 C, is also the same shade of red used by McDonald’s and Lego for their logos.

 The Swiss national flag is not the country’s only square flag, in fact, quite the opposite is true.
 All 26 of the country’s cantonal flags are square, and each has its own beautiful design.

 The cantonal flag of Zurich, though simple, is elegant.
 Its blue and white design, dating back to the 1220s, is thought to be symbolic of the white mountains and blue lakes in the region.

 Bern’s cantonal flag shows a black bear with a red and yellow diagonal background.
 Initially, the flag used the same bear emblem, on a plain white background, but changed to the design seen today in the 13th century.